Below we help you determine what to look for in the best small grill for a small-space grilling solution.

 Well, what do you say?
 Feeling a little better about your personal space now?
 As you can see, there is a grilling option for just about any situation, no matter how tight it is, or how hopeless it may seem.

 Now that you have this information, we encourage you to think carefully, do a little comparison-shopping, and go out and get yourself a barbecue!
-A barbecue is a perfect accompaniment to a small-space, frugal lifestyle, and you shouldn’t be without one.
+They are a perfect accompaniment to a small-space, frugal lifestyle, and you shouldn’t be without one.

 If you liked this article, or if there’s something you’d like to say about it (good or bad!), drop us a line in the comments below and let us know.
 Your feedback makes us better!